 - Topical medications (eye drops)

-- Antihistamine eye drops in conjunction with a vasoconstrictor minimize itch and remove redness, however they should not be used for longer than 14 days without medical advice.
+- Antihistamine eye drops in conjunction with a vasoconstrictor minimise itch and remove redness, but should not be used for longer than 14 days without medical advice

-- Mast cell stabilizers are generally well tolerated, however, as they can take 3-7 days to show an effect, they should be used to prevent symptoms before they occur and can be used as long as necessary.
+- Mast cell stabilisers are generally well tolerated, however, as they can take 3-7 days to show an effect, they should be used to prevent symptoms before they occur and can be used as long as necessary

-- Mast cell stabilizers/antihistamines are fast acting, effective and generally well tolerated.
+- Mast cell stabilisers/antihistamines are fast acting, effective and generally well tolerated

 - Oral antihistamines (tablets)